The capacity shift: Why your go-to stress management fails in perimenopause

 Why self-care is dead (and what to do instead)

 If traditional self-care feels like just another chore on your endless to-do list, you aren't failing — the wellness industry is.
-Grounded in behavioral science and neurotech insights, this article explores the "Addition Bias" that turns stress management into extra homework, why your brain is physically too exhausted to meditate, and how to truly support nervous system recovery through the power of subtraction.
+Grounded in behavioural science and neurotech insights, this article explores the "Addition Bias" that turns stress management into extra homework, why your brain is physically too exhausted to meditate, and how to truly support nervous system recovery through the power of subtraction.

 How does BrainTap differ from white noise, binaural beats on YouTube, or standard meditation apps?